 Texas Performing Arts thrives off of the enthusiasm and commitment of our student volunteers; without them, the show might in fact, not go on.
 In gratitude of these exemplary students, TPA recognizes two UT students each year who go above and beyond with the Robert L. Tocker Student Volunteers of the Year Award.

 Named in honor of Robert L. Tocker, long-time patron and supporter of Texas Performing Arts, the Tocker Award celebrates students who exemplify the spirit of volunteerism by helping and giving back.
-A dentist and WWII veteran who fought at the Battle of the Bulge, Robert Tocker was himself a TPA volunteer usher with a strong sense of public service.
+A dentist and a Korean War veteran who served as an Asst.
+Battalion Surgeon in Korea in a forward aid station on the main line of resistance, a place infamously known as "Pork Chop Hill," Robert Tocker was himself a TPA volunteer usher with a strong sense of public service.
 Speaking with Kathy Panoff, TPA Director and Associate Dean, she said, "he would always talk about how much he loved to usher.
 His favorite event was graduation because he got to shake everyone’s hand, especially at doctoral graduations, because he got to say, 'Congratulations, Doctor,' and he himself was a doctor."
 So when the time came to create a student volunteer award, the namesake was a no-brainer.
 "I couldn't think of a better way to honor him after he died [in 2015] than with the volunteer student award," said Panoff.

 The recipients of the award are selected by Student Engagement Coordinator, Tim Rogers, and Guest Services Manager, Sarah Andrews, who heads our Volunteer Usher Program.
 The winners of this year’s second annual Tocker Award were junior Wendy Fernandez and sophomore Vinay Thomas, pictured above with Kathy Panoff.